-- Citizens who desire a postsecondary education should have access to these educational opportunities at an affordable price. - Students and their families are entitled to maximum predictability relating to the cost of attending college.
+- Citizens who desire a postsecondary education should havehedges to the sedential the se affordable price. other revenue sources and unrestricted reserve - · Students and their families are entitled to maximum predictability relating to the cost of attending college.
 Increases in tuition should be gradual and moderate. - A reasonable and consistent share of the cost of public education should be shared by the state, local taxpayers, and the student.